The House of Atreus Act I

 The House of Atreus Act I, released in 1999, is the ninth studio album by the American heavy metal band Virgin Steele.
 It has the subtitle A Barbaric-Romantic Opera.
 This album is the first part of a metal opera inspired by the Oresteia, a trilogy of Greek tragedies written by Aeschylus which concerns the end of the curse on the House of Atreus.
-The music was intended to be the soundtrack for theatrical shows, with actors impersonating the characters of the tragedy.
+The music was intended to be the soundtrack for theatrical shows, with actors portraying the characters of the tragedy.
 The metal opera was actually performed under the name "Klytaimnestra – The House Of Atreus" in European theatres from 1999 to 2001, with the production of the Memmingen Opera House company and Landestheater Production.

-The song "The Fire God" first appears on the 1986 Piledriver LP Stay Ugly.